 Requirements for citizenship are provided under s.
-5(1) of the Citizenship Act and include the following:
+5(1) of the Citizenship Act and include the following main factors:

-- the applicant must be a permanent resident within the meaning of subsection 2(1) of the Immigration and Refugee Protection Act, and within the four years immediately preceding the date of his or her application must have accumulated at least three years
+- The applicant must be a permanent resident, and within the four years immediately preceding the date of his or her application must have resided in Canada for at least three years